 Monthly Billing Statements are generated at the end of each month by the Office of Student Financial Services and Cashiering.
 This statement will show the status of your student account on the date in which your statement is generated.
 Students should utilize the "Student Account Inquiry" screen in Testudo to receive a live view of their bill.
 The Student Account Inquiry screen is a useful tool that allows students to view their account balance, especially when in between billing cycles.

 Many students utilize employer benefits to help fund their education.
 Often employers require students to provide additional information to have their courses approved for reimbursement.
 Students can submit a copy of their Billing Statement, Unofficial Transcript or Certification of Enrollment with Course Schedule, and tuition information.
 If you would like to provide your employer with additional information, the Student Template can be used as a guide in explaining this process.
 Please note that this is for personal use and the contents within the cover letter is not affiliated with the University of Maryland or the Robert H. Smith School of Business.

-In order to qualify for federal financial aid, students must maintain a minimum enrollment of 4 credits in a semester.
+In order to qualify for federal financial aid, students must maintain a minimum enrollment of 4 credits combined between the Summer I and Summer II semesters.
 Students who do not enroll in 4 credits will not be given a financial aid package.